schnurrd/DL_project/README.md

 2. **Running Training**: Use `training.py` to train the model.
 Update configurations in `globals.py` if necessary.
 3. **Running Experiments**: Open `experiment.ipynb` for interactive experiments.

+## Reproducibility

+All reported results can be reproduced with the `experiment.ipynb` notebook.
+This notebook is mainly set up to run on a cluster that uses SLURM.
+Thereby the `submitit` library is used to submit and track the cluster jobs.

+### Running the experiments on the cluster

+The only thing that needs to be changed in this case is that in the second cell of the `experiment.ipynb` notebook, the line `partition = ''` needs to be filled out with the cluster-specific partition_name that should be used to run the jobs.

+### Running the experiments locally

+In this case, a few more changes need to be made.
+First of all, in the second cell of the `experiment.ipynb` notebook, the line `DEVICE = torch.device("cuda:0")` should be changed to `DEVICE = globals.DEVICE` to run the code on the correct device.
+In the notebook, this is currently hardcoded since cluster jobs are normally submitted on nodes without GPUs, while the actual execution nodes have GPUs.

+Secondly, every line that looks similar to this one `ex1 = ex_parallel.submit(run_all_experiments, dataset='mnist', n_runs=5)`, where we call `ex_parallel.submit` on a function, needs to be replaced with just the function execution and the provided arguments.
+In the example from above the updated line would be `ex1 = run_all_experiments(dataset='mnist', n_runs=5)`.
+This change would then need to be applied to be applied for each experiment.

 ## Contribution
 Feel free to contribute to the project by creating issues or submitting pull requests.